jmdns/jmdns/README.txt

 // License along with this library; if not, write to the Free Software
 // Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

+//This library is now licensed under the Apache License Version 2.0  Please
+//see the file NOTICE.

 Arthur van Hoff
 avh@strangeberry.com